claha/smart-home/README.md

 #### Weather

-Add the Meteorologisk institutt (Met.no) and name it `Home`, i.e. there should be an entity called `weather.home`.
+Add OpenWeatherMap and name it `Home`, i.e. there should be an entity called `weather.home`, use the mode `onecall_daily` and set the language to `se`.

 ### Resources